BSEC rejects Mir Akhter’s preference share proposal

 Most preference shares offer a fixed dividend, and their holders typically do not have voting rights, unlike common shareholders, according to Investopedia.

-Although the stock market regulator did not disclose the reasons behind the rejection, it said that the commission is "not in a position to accord consent to the company for raising capital of Tk 250 crore through issuance of redeemable, cumulative, non-convertible, non-participative preference shares".
+Although the stock market regulator did not disclose the reasons behind the rejection, it said that the commission is "not in a position to accord consent to the company for raising capital of Tk 250 crore through the issuance of redeemable, cumulative, non-convertible, non-participative preference shares."

-Last year, the company decided to raise capital through issuing such preference shares.
+Last year, the company decided to raise capital through the issuance of such preference shares.

 Comments